7 Managed Services Providers Trends to Watch Out For in 2021

 Another trend you can notice in the managed IT services sector is the increase in mergers and acquisitions – of tools that service providers use to operate their businesses.
 The reason for mergers and acquisitions to trend in the sector is the need to offer a holistic solution to target enterprises.

 A managed service provider needs to be able to offer an integrated solution set.
-Not providing something that a business needs, is creating grounds for losing them to a competitor.
-So this year will definitely see MSPs seeking more mergers and acquisitions for IPs, managed security services and other skills.
+Not providing something a business needs creates grounds for losing them to a competitor.
+So this year will see MSPs seeking more mergers and acquisitions for IPs, managed security services, and other skills.

 5. Enhanced Security

-With the number of cyberattacks increasing by the day, it is becoming important for businesses to secure their infrastructure.
-This requires them to first identify the touchpoints that are at the highest risk of being broken into, building out solutions to secure them, implement the solutions and then continually monitor them for any leaks.
-To implement such security efforts and put a contingency plan in place, a business needs to have the right skills.
-One major challenge that most businesses – small to medium, face, is a limited IT budget.
+With the number of cyberattacks increasing daily, it is becoming essential for businesses to secure their infrastructure.
+This requires them first to identify the touchpoints at the highest risk of being broken into, build solutions to guarantee them, implement them, and then continually monitor them for leaks.
+To implement such security efforts and implement a contingency plan, a business must have the right skills.
+One major challenge faced by most companies – small to medium- is a limited IT budget.
 This restricts them from implementing the required security measures for their infrastructure.

 Juniper Research reports that cybercrimes have accounted for trillions of dollars being lost.
-The amount totalling to $2 trillion for 2019 itself.
+The amount is totaling to $2 trillion for 2019 itself.
 That makes compromising on security a big no-no, no matter what the size of your business is.

 That’s where managed security services come in.

 A managed security service provider can help businesses secure their infrastructure.
-But in addition to that, managed security services continually monitor, defend, optimize security measures and regulations, and help businesses recover from cyberattacks.
+But in addition to that, managed security services continually monitor, defend, optimize security measures and regulations, and help companies to recover from cyberattacks.

 6. Outcome-based Services

-With industry requirements, standards and consumer needs changing by the day, businesses are now seeking result-based outcomes.
-They want to have pre-defined or expected standards documented clearly to be able to quantify results in real-time.
+With industry requirements, standards, and consumer needs changing daily, businesses are seeking result-based outcomes.
+They want to have pre-defined or expected averages documented clearly to quantify results in real time.

-A managed service provider will now be seen using advanced analytics and reporting to state the impact of technologies implemented, and present concrete data.
-While this will give businesses an assurance of getting the most out of their cloud managed services, it will also nudge the managed IT service providers to continually upskill.
+A managed service provider will now be seen using advanced analytics and reporting to state the implemented technologies’ impact and present concrete data.
+While this will assure businesses of getting the most out of their cloud-managed services, it will also nudge the managed IT service providers to upskill continually.
 They will be seen evolving their style of management and functions offered, also adding consulting services to their clients to help measure results.

 7. Infrastructure-as-a-service

-Businesses are now venturing into new and emerging technologies to make their day-to-day operations more efficient, and result-oriented.
-But adopting those technologies isn’t just about having the right skills, but also resources to afford them – both in terms of the hardware and the software.
+Businesses are now venturing into emerging technologies to make their day-to-day operations more efficient and result-oriented.
+But adopting those technologies isn’t just about having the right skills but also the resources to afford them – both in terms of the hardware and the software.

-That’s where you will see the new-age cloud managed services provider offer infrastructure-as-a-service (IaaS).
-The service model delivers a computer infrastructure to support business operations, on an outsourced basis.
-Typically, a managed service provider will provide the required hardware, software, storage, servers, network components and a data center in the model.
+That’s where the new-age cloud-managed services provider offers infrastructure-as-a-service (IaaS).
+The service model delivers a computer infrastructure to support business operations on an outsourced basis.
+A managed service provider will typically provide the model’s hardware, software, storage, servers, network components, and data center.

 The subscription-based billing model of IaaS will offer many advantages to businesses in terms of scalability, cost, and security.

-Industry standards and regulations are always changing.
+Industry standards and regulations are constantly changing.
 Technologies are ever-evolving.
 Consumer engagement is getting redefined every day.
-Simply put, opportunity comes to those who are prepared, and businesses need to keep up with the pace.
-Now continually improving or getting new skills in-house is not a scalable model.
+Put, opportunity comes to those who are prepared, and businesses must keep up with the pace.
+Now continually improving or acquiring new skills in-house is not a scalable model.
 It will take businesses months or even years to effectively implement solutions in their day-to-day processes.
-That’s why a managed service provider is becoming a must for fast-scaling enterprises.
+That’s why a managed service provider is becoming necessary for fast-scaling enterprises.

-Rapyder works with businesses to understand their strategic objectives – customer engagement, go-to-market, cost reduction, new products or being able to adopt innovation.
-Right from migration, DevOps, cloud computing services, security concerns, building a business from scratch on the cloud, the team creates solutions that are tailor-made to suit your existing and changing needs.
+Rapyder works with businesses to understand their strategic objectives – customer engagement, go-to-market, cost reduction, new products, or being able to adopt innovation.
+From migration, DevOps, cloud computing services, security concerns, and building a business from scratch on the cloud, the team creates solutions that are tailor-made to suit your existing and changing needs.
 They then work with your in-house IT and business teams to deploy the processes, methods, and tools.
 Every solution presented or advice shared with your business is vetted by established research methods and years of experience in the managed service provider industry.

 Want to know more about how a managed service provider can help your business with digital transformation?
 Contact us today.